sttoracle/ORACASB/README.md

 * Leaked Credentials: Sensitive application information exposed in public code repositories.
 * Social Engineering: Measures vendor’s employee awareness to a social engineering or phishing attack.

-Select a site, with a Securescorecard report, and then select a highlighted risk factor to get a more detailed explanation of the risk factor in context of the selected site.
+Select a site, with a SecureScorecard report, and then select a highlighted risk factor to get a more detailed explanation of the risk factor in context of the selected site.

-For example, for the bing.com site, in the supplied sample logfile, we can see that its Scorecard has an active "*Leaked information*"  risk factor link .
+For example, for the bing.com site, in the supplied sample log file, we can see that its Scorecard has an active "*Leaked information*"  risk factor link .
 Click on the link to get a more detailed explanation of the information that contributed to the risk and its severity.

 ![](images/CASB/securecard.png)

 #### **STEP 7**: Create a new Incident for one of the discovered apps

-Press the "*Create Incident*" action for any one of the apps avaible in you trial tenant.
+Press the "*Create Incident*" action for any one of the apps available in you trial tenant.

 ![](images/CASB/create_incident.png)